sergirubio/pytango-training/0-Questions.md

  * Who has experience with python?
  * Who has experience with Tango?
- * Who  knows SKA  developer guidelines?
+ * Who  has read SKA  developer guidelines?
  * Who has used already the lmc-base-classes?

  * How many read my email?